-Income Statements and PAYG Payment Summaries Previously known as Group Certificates and issued by your employer.
+Income Statements StatementsPreviously known as PAYG Payment Summaries and issued by your employer.
 Income Statements will either be received via your ATO linked myGov account or directly to your tax agent via the tax agent portal.
-PAYG Payment summaries will continue to be issued directly by your employer.
-You should have a separate summary for each job you held during the year.
-These payment summaries should include any payments received in relation to the Paid Parental Leave (PPL) scheme.
-Allowances, directors fees etc Include consulting fees, short casual jobs where no tax was deducted, bonuses and allowances, income from income protection and sickness and accident insurance policies etc. Australian Government payments and allowances Many Government payments are tax free although some will have tax implications including Newstart allowance, Austudy etc. Employment Termination Payments (ETPs), Pensions and lump sum payments These are specific statements that will be issued by your employer on termination of employment or by your superfund.
+Allowances, directors fees etc tc Include consulting fees, short casual jobs where no tax was deducted, bonuses and allowances, income from income protection and sickness and accident insurance policies etc. Australian Government payments and allowances Many Government payments are tax free although some will have tax implications including Newstart allowance, Austudy etc. Employment Termination Payments (ETPs), Pensions and lump sum payments These are specific statements that will be issued by your employer on termination of employment or by your superfund.
 Interest Include interest earned from all bank accounts you held during the year.
 You can usually find annual interest received on your June or July bank statement and/or your online banking facility.
 Dividends Include details of all dividends from public companies including dividends reinvested.
 Trust and partnership distributions Include any distributions you may have received from managed funds, in particular the 'annual tax summary'.
 Employee Share Schemes Include details of any shares you received from the company you work for including the number, value and date of shares received.
 Also include copies of any tax advice provided by your employer when you received the shares.
 Sale of investments Did you sell any investments during the year?
 If so, please include details of the original purchase date, number of shares/units purchased, amount paid (including brokerage), additions to your investment i.e. dividends reinvested, and sale details.
 See section below for property investments.
 Foreign Income Foreign income rules changed on 1 July 2009.
 Please include details of any income you received from overseas including investments, employment income, pensions etc. Other income Any other income received you think may be relevant.
 It is better to bring something you don't need than have to drop it off later.